randyjulian/DMBI_IOT_classification/README.md

 After running through the algorithm above, we will be able to differentiate the unknown and known devices.
 Then we used a combination of RandomForest and XGBoost to classify the known category.

 Then we combine the two classifier together to create a combined classifer for known and unknown classes.

+## Results
+The algorithm achieved 89% accuracy and ranked 2nd in the IOT Device Track.
+In the overall competition, our group won overall 3rd prize for our accuracy and also our simple solution.
+The link for this the competition: https://www.kaggle.com/c/IoT_device_type_classification